mcueto/djangorestframework-auth0/README.md

 Quick start
 -----------

-1. Add "django.contrib.auth to INSTALLED_APPS settings like this:
+1. Make sure "django.contrib.auth in on INSTALLED_APPS setting, otherwise add it by your own:
 ``` python
 INSTALLED_APPS = [
     ...